Award Winning Cheltenham Dog Training and Gloucestershire Pet Behaviour Specialists

 Discover enjoyable walks, without the embarrassment or a happy sociable dog who has the best start when settling in.

-Based in Charlton Kings, Cheltenham as an accredited dog trainer and pet behaviourist, Helen Motteram (BSc Hons) and puppy specialist, Tristan Motteram our methods are kind, ethical and effective.
+Based in Charlton Kings, Cheltenham as an accredited dog trainer and pet behaviourist, Helen Motteram (BSc Hons) and dog trainer Tristan Motteram our methods are kind, ethical and effective.
 Through our unique, ongoing, success programmes we are here to coach, mentor and offer you emotional support, every step of the way.

 We only take on 5 new clients a month who are committed to our longer term support programmes.
 This ensures you get unrivalled support and results that last!